orionrobots/orionrobots.github.io/wiki/furby.md

 </p>
 <p><a class="wiki" href="tiki-directory_redirect.php?siteId=28" rel="">Jeffbots Furby Autopsy</a>
 </p>
 <p>They can be modded in a number of ways.
 If you alter their cams - you can change their actions somewhat- though this may just mess them up.
 You can also get a cool effect by skinning them.
-I have seen at least one "Terminator<a class="wiki wikinew for-review" title="Create page: The Terminator">?</a>" furby - skinned, and replaced with a leather jacket and given dark shades.
+I have seen at least one "Terminator" furby - skinned, and replaced with a leather jacket and given dark shades.
 </p>
 <p>Unfortunately they are not really a platform for doing anything more clever than this, but performing a Furby autopsy is a great way to gain an insight into getting more from a single motor mechanism.
 </p>